icons8/lunacy-docs/docs/layerstyles.md

 **Way 2.**

-1. Select an object using the style you want to modify.
+1. Select a layer using the style you want to modify.
 2. Make the required changes in the Inspector.
 When you are done, you will see an asterisk (*) next to the style name in the Inspector.
 It indicates that changes have been made to the style.

     ![Modifying a layer style](public/modifystyle_new22.png)